Warning: This tool is an advanced feature and should be used with the guidance of an experienced compensation plan expert.

 For example, if you have a template named Monthly, you can have cloned revisions named Monthly-workInProgress, MonthlyTestingNewBonus, etc. This allows you to test changes without affecting the main template.

 Once you want your revision to become the main template, it’s recommended that you copy/paste the revision’s XML into the main template’s XML Editor, change the

 <ComPeriod>name, and click Save and log your commit.
-This way, you will have a single template with a full History of different version you can revert back to.
+This way, you will have a single template with a full History of the different versions you can revert to.